Lyle Lakay

-Lyle Lakay (born 17 August 1991) is a South African professional soccer player who plays a midfielder for Cape Town City in the Premier Soccer League.
+Lyle Lakay (born 17 August 1991) is a South African professional soccer player who plays a midfielder for SuperSport United in the Premier Soccer League.

 Club career

-He is a product of the SuperSport United's youth academy, he was promoted to the first team in 2009 but spent the 2009–10 season with National First Division side Cape Town.
+Lakay is a product of the SuperSport United's youth academy, he was promoted to the first team in 2009 but spent the 2009–10 season with National First Division side Cape Town.
 For the 2010–11 season he returned to Supersport United.
 After another loan spell with FC Cape Town, Lakay joined Bloemfontein Celtic in 2012.
 He is expected to sign for the big spending Pretoria side, Mamelodi Sundowns FC during the January transfer window 2014.
 On 14 November 2013, the player was quoted to have said, "Yes, I arrived today in Tshwane, but I will start training with Sundowns tomorrow (Friday).
 I hope everything will go well."

+In 2023, he returned to his former club SuperSport United for free.

 International career

 In 2011, he was called up to the South Africa U-20 team for the 2011 African Youth Championship.